Baked Ziti

 - Diced onion – Yellow or white onions are best.

-- Marinara sauce – Pick your favorite jarred marinara sauce.
+- Marinara sauce – Pick your favorite jarred marinara sauce or make some homemade if you have a little extra time.

 - Ricotta – You can also substitute cottage cheese if you prefer.

-- Italian cheese blend – This is shredded cheese blend that is made with several different kinds of cheese.
+- Italian cheese blend – This is a store bought shredded cheese blend that is made with several different kinds of cheese.

-- Shredded Mozzarella cheese – Grab the block of cheese and grate it yourself for the best result!
+- Mozzarella cheese – Grab a block of mozzarella and grate it yourself for the best result!

-Make the Meat Sauce: Cook the sausage in a large skillet with olive oil.
-Add the onion and then the garlic, and the seasonings.
+Cook the sausage in a large skillet with olive oil.
+Add the onion, garlic and the seasonings.
 Add the marinara and bring the sauce to a simmer.
 Let it simmer while you make the cheese filling.

-Assemble the Dish: Once you have the cooked pasta, sauce, and cheese filling you can assemble the baked ziti.
+Once you have cooked the pasta, sauce and mixed the cheese filling, you can assemble the baked ziti.

 - Coat the pasta with one cup of the sauce and stir to combine.

-- Pour half of the ziti into the baking dish.
+- Pour half of the ziti with sauce into the baking dish.

 - Drop half of the cheese mixture by the dollops on top of the pasta.